Coach Pama learned about winning championships as a product of the famed Dutch soccer (sports) scene.

 During his stay in the Netherlands, Pama served as an Executive Board voting member of the KNVB, the Dutch Soccer Federation.
 In that role he put his strong (business) background to work in preparing the framework to help the Local Organizing Committee try to bring the 2018 World Cup to the Netherlands.
 He also served on several other committees at the Dutch Soccer Federation and at the Jupiler League.
 Some of the committees involved were the sales and marketing committee, the advice committee for the Executive Management of the KNVB, future platform committee and Clubs/Player’s Union negotiating committee.

 Pama took over a 1-15 Life University program in January of 2017 and immediately turned the program around resulting, a short two years later, in capturing the Mid-South Conference Regular Season Championship compiling a 13-5-1 overall record and a perfect 8-0 in conference play in 2019.
 In 2017 and 2018 his team also reached the semi-finals of the Mid-South Conference Tournament and in 2019, the team reached the conference tournament final.
 In 2019 the program was ranked number 21 in the NAIA National Coaches Poll.
 The team reached to the second round of the NAIA National Championship Tournament.
 Coach Pama was voted Mid-South Coach of the Year by his peers in 2019 and in 2020 he was selected Life University Coach of the Year in the Life U Athletic Department.
 Many of his players received accolades as well with selections to the first and second team All-Conference in 2017, 2018 and 2019.
+Three players received All American honors.
 Life U junior forward, Thierry Jules was selected Player of the Year in the Mid-South Conference in 2019.
+Life U freshman forward, Danny DeLorijn was selected Freshman of the Year in the Mid-South Conference in 2021.
 Academically his team(s) received many NAIA Daktronics awards, meaning that they kept a high GPA while being a student-athlete.
 In total over 20 of his players received this prestigious award.

 He also served as an ambassador for the Kika Foundation (Children’s Cancer Foundation) in the Netherlands.
 He owns Pama Sports, a soccer training and consultancy company in the United States.
 He served four years as a volunteer assistant coach for Kennesaw State University Women's Soccer program (NCAA Division I).
 He has been a member of the boys and girls Region III and IV ODP staff for more than 15 years and he was a head coach for Georgia's Olympic Development Program (ODP) for over 10 years.
 He has been an instructor for US Soccer and served for more than 20 years as a director of coaching for various soccer organizations around the States (Idaho, Arkansas, Georgia).
 He has produced over 300 collegiate players (NCAA/NAIA) in all those years as well as 11 World Cup participants and over 30 professional players.
 Currently he also serves as a Technical Director for local metro Atlanta soccer program, Impact SC.